 The operation of the brake and clutch levers should be checked before each ride, and the lever pivots should be lubricated if necessary.
+Recommended lubricant: Lithium-soap-based grease (all-purpose grease) Checking and lubricating the sidestand

-Checking and lubricating the centerstand and sidestand
+The operation of the sidestand should be checked before each ride, and the sidestand pivot and metal-to-metal contact surfaces should be lubricated if necessary.

-The operation of the centerstand and sidestand should be checked before each ride, and the pivots and metal-to-metal contact surfaces should be lubricated if necessary.
+If the sidestand does not move up and down smoothly, have a Yamaha dealer check or repair it.

-If the centerstand or sidestand does not move up and down smoothly, have a Yamaha dealer check or repair it.
+Recommended lubricant: Lithium-soap-based grease (all-pur-

-Lithium-soap-based grease (all-purpose grease)
+pose grease)